zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/configure-the-database/4/_index.md

 ### Refactor the database table creation

-Like we've done before, let's look at how we can factor out our data.
-In our `cookbook_file` resource, we specified the destination path for our SQL script.
-Let's create a node attribute to describe that.
+Like we've done before, let's look at how we can factor out the data.
+In your `cookbook_file` resource, we specified the destination path for your SQL script.
+Let's create a node attribute to describe it.

 Append an attribute to your default attribute file, <code class="file-path">default.rb</code>, making the entire file look like this.